 “Good,” she said, studying the map quickly.
 “I need to get everything they have on The Luna Trials.
-I read about it a long time ago in one of our books about the North.
+I read about it long ago in one of our books about the North.
 But it was barely a few paragraphs.
-I need to learn everything that was ever written about the Luna Trials.
+I need to learn everything that was ever written about The Luna Trials.
 Every bit of information is priceless at this point.”

-“I think I will go alone,” Savvy stopped them.
+“I think I will go alone.”
+Savvy stopped them.
 “We don’t want to miss the time when our rooms will be ready.
 I feel like there are going to be a few more surprises.
 Or better say, traps.
-Let's call it for whap it is!”
+Let's call them what they are!”

 “But are you going to do it?
-It sounds so… humiliating,” Zara shot her a concerned glance.
+It sounds so… humiliating.”
+Zara shot her a concerned glance.
 She knew about humiliation first-hand.
-Just a few months ago she was a part of the harem of the former fox king.
-Her brother and sister-in-law managed to free all the girls and gave them the freedom of choice.
-Zara was a bird shifter and, unfortunately, she couldn’t return to her former flock because she had denounced them when she was in love with said fox.
-He took her to his pack and only there did she find out that she wasn’t the only one for him.
+Just a few months ago, she was a part of the harem of the former Fox King.
+Her brother and sister-in-law managed to free all the girls and gave them freedom of choice.
+Zara was a bird shifter, and, unfortunately, she couldn’t return to her former flock because she had denounced them when she was in love with said fox.
+He took her to his pack, and only there did she find out that she wasn’t the only one for him.
 But love made her stay.
 And after just a few nights and a few experiments in his lab, his interest in her was gone.
-She spent years locked up in the harem, which was called Eden and where every woman was supposed to only wear red revealing clothes, watching the man she loved scr**wing every other girl around, only staying because she had nowhere else to go.
+She spent years locked up in the harem called Eden, where every woman was supposed only to wear revealing red clothes, watching the man she loved screw every other girl around, only staying because she had nowhere else to go.

-She wished she could talk to someone now about the predicament she was in.
+She wished she could talk to someone now about her predicament.
 But at some level, the gardener was right.
 This was the first time she had to make big decisions on her own.
 And so many packs and lives depended on it.